 Over the next few years, Kentucky consolidated its position on the Indycar and second-tier stock car scene and earned an unusual distinction in being the venue for a number of 'firsts' for female drivers.
 It was at Kentucky in 2002 that Sarah Fisher became the first woman to earn the pole award for a major North American open-wheel event.
 Her qualifying lap record of 221.390 mph remains as the all-time fastest at the facility.

 Continuing the theme, Danica Patrick earned pole for the 2005 Indycar event, having been awarded the top spot on the basis of combined practice times when traditional qualifying was rained out.
 She clicked off her best practice lap at 217.516 mph.
 Finally, in 2010, Firestone Indy Lights driver Pippa Mann became the first female competitor to earn a Kentucky Speedway victory by leading all 67 of a 100-lap event.

 In 2005, Carroll began pushing for a top tier NASCAR Cup race, but found little interest from the series organisers.
 In response Kentucky Speedway filed an anti-trust lawsuit against NASCAR and the International Speedway Corporation (ISC).
 The suit alleged that the two organisations had colluded to illegally restricted the award of races to non-ISC like Kentucky, in violation of federal laws.
-By any standards this was an unusual tactic to gain favour with the governing body!
+By any standards this was an unusual tactic to gain favour with the sport's promoter!

 The case dragged on for a number of years before concluding in January 2008 with Judge William O. Bertelsman dismissing the trial with ISC and NASCAR winning the lawsuit.
 Various appeals and counter-suits against Carroll from the other investors were eventually settled in 2010.